ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/github.md

 ## Distribution of contributors with respect to docs and code over the month

-**During data capture the changes on the `docs/` folder have been filtered out so this is an estimate only**
+**During data capture the changes on the `docs/` folder have been filtered out due to a very commit dirty history.
+The results of this query are therefore not accurate.**

 Do we write more docs at certain times of the month e.g., around release dates?
 We can use the `countIf` function to compute a simple ratio, visualizing the result using the `bar` function.